-More universally, all people, regardless of their capacities to digest milk sugar, have reason to restrict their intake of milk and milk products:
+More universally, all people, regardless of their capacities to digest milk sugar, have reason to restrict their intake of milk and milk products because:

 Do these potential costs outweigh the benefits?

-I doubt it--not if we’re talking about 1 or 2 daily servings of low-fat yogurt or milk for a kid who is at low risk for developing diabetes.
+I doubt it.
+Not if we’re talking about 1 or 2 daily servings of low-fat yogurt or milk for a child who is at low risk for developing diabetes.

 But don’t take my word for it.
 Here is an overview of the scientific evidence for--and against--the consumption of cow’s milk.

 For thousands of years, milk has been an important source of protein, fat, and calcium for many people...and not just for people in Europe, India, and the Middle East.

 From the steppes of Mongolia to the highlands of East Africa and Peru--wherever, in fact, humans have herded cattle, goats, horses, camels, or llamas--humans have added milk products to their diets.